Breadcrumb

 review / Ramón Barba

-Her thesis is that since the birth of the two states with the partition of the Crown Jewel, when the British Empire fell apart, Pakistanis and Indians have been engaged in a long confrontation, which has even had its moments of real fire.
+Her thesis is that since the birth of the two states with the partition of the Jewel in the Crown, when the British Empire fell apart, Pakistanis and Indians have been engaged in a long confrontation, which has even had its moments of real fire.
 It has been a prolonged and bitter enmity between the two countries, with its sporadic battles: a Great War, according to the author, which Pakistan has finally lost.

-In general, while India has sought its national affirmation in the exercise of democracy, Pakistan has based its national idiosyncrasy on Islam and on the conflict with India, which has in the dispute for the control of Kashmir its bloodiest manifestation.
-This fixation with India, from agreement with McDonald, has led Islamabad to use support for jihadist groups to create instability on the other side of the partition line, plunging Pakistan itself into an abyss from which it has not yet managed to emerge.
+In general, while India has sought its national affirmation in the exercise of democracy, Pakistan has based its national idiosyncrasy on Islam and conflict with India, which has in the dispute over control of Kashmir its bloodiest manifestation.
+This fixation with India, agreement to McDonald, has led Islamabad to use support for jihadist groups to create instability on the other side of the partition line, plunging Pakistan itself into an abyss from which it has so far been unable to extricate itself.
 McDonald follows a generally objective argument, but the book seems to be written from India, with little sympathy for the Pakistanis.

-The book pays special attention to that degree program to achieve the nuclear weapon - the Indians because the Chinese had it, the Pakistanis because they saw that the Indians were catching up - and that came to raise a doubt core topic of nuclear proliferation: is it possible to use weapons on a smaller scale between two deadly enemies when both countries have the atomic bomb?
+The book pays special attention to this degree program to achieve the nuclear weapon - the Indians because the Chinese had it, the Pakistanis because they saw that the Indians were catching up - and which raised a core topic nuclear proliferation: is it possible to use weapons on a smaller scale between two deadly enemies when both have the atomic bomb?
 It has turned out that yes, and not only that, McDonald argues: Pakistan's lack of fear of an Indian nuclear attack, given that it is deterred by Pakistan's own arsenal, would have made Islamabad more confident in encouraging terrorist attacks against India.

 In addition to this attention to the most recent decades, the text also looks back to 1947, when the two independent states were born, to explain many of the dynamics of the subsequent relationship between the two.
 Relations with China, Pakistan's ally, and with the United States, which had closer interests with Pakistan and is now closer to India, are also discussed.